Finding a Top Financial Advisor Firm in Michigan

 Advance Capital Management

-Based in Southfield, Advance Capital Management, Inc. has.
-Employed at this firm are 13 certified financial planners (CFPs), two certified regulatory and compliance professionals (CRPCs), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one accredited investment fiduciary analyst (AIFA) and one chartered mutual fund counselor (CMFC).
+Advance Capital Management, Inc. is a large fee-only financial advisor firm based in Southfield.
+The firm's team of advisors hold a wide range of certifications.
+These include 13 certified financial planners (CFPs), one chartered retirement planning counselor (CRPC), one certified regulatory and compliance professional (CRCP), one professional plan consultant (PPC), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one chartered financial analyst (CFA), one chartered alternative investment analyst (CAIA), one accredited investment fiduciary analyst (AIFA) and one chartered mutual fund counselor (CMFC).

-With more than 5,000 individual clients, the firm manages assets for nearly four times as many individuals as high-net-worth individuals.
-Aside from these groups, the firm also has working relationships with trusts, estates, corporations, charitable organizations, pension and profit-sharing plans, retirement plans and investment advisors and companies.
+With around 5,800 individual clients, the firm manages assets for nearly seven times as many non-high-net-worth individuals as high-net-worth individuals.
+Aside from these groups, the firm also has working relationships with trusts, estates, corporations, charitable organizations, pension and profit-sharing plans and investment advisors.
+This firm has a variable account minimum that’s dependent on the type of services you utilize.

 Advance Capital Management Background

-Advance Capital Management, Inc. opened its doors for business in 1986.
+Advance Capital Management opened its doors for business in 1986.
 The firm’s parent company, Advance Capital Group, Inc., currently holds primary ownership.

 This firm prefers to keep its advisory services as open-ended as possible so they can be more easily tailored to meet clients’ needs.
 In general, though, the firm splits its services into three categories: financial planning, asset management and investment advice.

 Advance Capital Management Investing Strategy

 Exchange-traded funds (ETFs) and open-end mutual funds make up the vast majority of Advance Capital Management’s client portfolios.
 This is because these investments are inherently diversified across entire markets, and therefore satisfy the firm’s requirements.
 Your personal tolerance for risk, time horizon, investment goals, tax situation and liquidity needs will guide the firm’s decisions on exactly what investments are made.

 However, the firm does realize that not all investors will fit into this mold.
 So its advisors will create custom portfolios that include individual stocks, corporate bonds, municipal bonds, U.S. government securities and CDs, in addition to ETFs and mutual funds.